 (i) Amendment.
-At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it clearly appears that material prejudice would result in the party’s substantial rights against whom the process issued.
+At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it appears that material prejudice would result in the party’s substantial rights against whom the process was issued.

 (j) Refusal of a copy.
 If the person to be served refuses to accept a copy of the process, service shall be sufficient if the person serving the same shall state the process’s name and offer to deliver a copy thereof.